rmurarishetti/Ivy---Integrate-Virtual-Memory/README.md

 #### 📝 Experimentation and Performance Analysis of the Protocols
 The performance analysis of the 2 algorithms has been done by varying the number of nodes in the network with differing scenarios as described in the specification sheet.

+- All Runs are 10 Docs.
+- Each message has a random delay between 0 and 50 ms associated with to simulate real network delay.

 The results can be found in the Benchmarks PDF in the root directory.